Deputy Engineer

 Examples of processors include Intel Core i7, AMD Ryzen, and ARM Cortex-A53.

-Q22.
-What is erection and Commissioning?
+Q. What is erection and commissioning?

 Erection and commissioning refer to the process of setting up and making operational a new system or equipment.